patoline/patoline/src/decap/doc/Parsers.typ

 no difference on non-ambiguous grammars.

-Let us now give a first example of a parser, implementing a very simplistic calculator having as only operations addition and substraction.
+Let us now give a first example of a parser, implementing a very simplistic calculator having as only operations addition and subtraction.
 The BNF grammar of the parsed language will be the following, where ##<int>## matches any integer: